OWASP/www-staff/employee-manual.md

 Your personal information is accessible only to you through multiple layers of security and industry-standard data encryption.
 Since payroll information and other sensitive data are accessible through your account, it is important you do not share your username and password with others.

 Contact Insperity’s Contact Center toll free at 866-715-3552, Monday through Friday from 7:00 a.m. to 7:00 p.m.
 Central time for questions about the Insperity PremierTM and your Insperity benefits.

-## EDUCATION ASSISTANCE

-The company will reimburse exempt full-time employees up to $1,500 per semester for continuing education.
-To qualify, education assistance requests must be degree-seeking in a field directly related to your work function, pre-approved by your supervisor, and through an accredited institution.
-You must maintain a “C” or higher grade point average.

-Your profession may have certain third-party Certification programs.The company will reimburse exempt full-time employees up to $500 per year for obtaining and/or retaining an accredited certification in your profession.
-To qualify, Certification Program requests must be in a field directly related to your work function and be pre-approved by your supervisor.

-Employees who voluntarily or involuntarily terminate employment must reimburse the company for any education assistance or certification program benefits reimbursed over the prior 24 months.

 # LEAVE OF ABSENCE